RasaHQ/rasa/docs/tutorial_basics.rst

 We will create a very simple bot that checks our current mood and tries to cheer us up if we are feeling sad.
-It will query our mood and based on our response will respond with a funny image or a message.
+It will query our mood and based on our reply will respond with a funny image or a message.

 Let's start by creating a project folder: